tegonal/gt/README.md

 You have scripts you use in multiple projects and would like to have a single place where you maintain them.
 Maybe you even made them public so that others can use them as well (as we have done with [Tegonal scripts](https://github.com/tegonal/scripts)).
-This tool provides an easy way to fetch them into your project.
+This tool provides an easy way to pull them into your project.

 Likewise, you can use gget to pull config files, templates etc. which you use in multiple projects but want to maintain at a single place.